Expectations

 Code Development

-Since much of our research will be computational, we’ll be doing a lot of coding.
-I expect everyone to produce high-quality, functional code with well-organized commenting practices.
+Since much of our research will be computational, we will be doing a lot of coding.
+I expect everyone to produce high-quality, functional code with well-organized comments.
+This practice benefits not only others who may need to reference your code but also yourself when revisiting it later.
+Here are two key criteria for high-quality code:

 Individual Meetings

-For these meetings, please prepare PowerPoint slides that include graphs, data, and discussion points.
+For these meetings, we will keep updating PowerPoint slides that will be posted on the Outlook calendar.
+The meeting slides are useful for reviewing what we previously discussed and for being reminded of the next steps.
+Before meetings, include graphs, data, and discussion points.
 Always remember that clarity is more important than slide quality.
-Please send the slides by 8:00 AM on the day of our meeting.
+Please try to update the slides with new results and discussion points by 8 AM on the day of our meeting.
 This allows me to review them beforehand and make our time together more productive.

 In addition to presenting your results, please include a slide outlining potential next steps.
 This practice will help you become a more independent researcher, even though we may develop different directions for next steps during our meeting.
-After our meeting, please summarize the agreed-upon next steps and email them to me by the end of the day.
-These summaries will ensure we are on the same page and facilitate future discussions.
+During the meeting, both you and I will edit as necessary.
+After our meeting, please revisit the slides and edit as needed.

 I am available for unscheduled meetings as needed.
 Feel free to stop by my office to discuss urgent matters between our regular meetings.
 For non-urgent questions or requests, such as paperwork, please send an email.